Morrilton re-opens Playland after 13-year closure - NewsBreak

 MORRILTON, Ark. – Playland is opening their doors yet again to the public, after a 13-year closure.

 The City bought the old ally and turned it into what it is now.
-Morrilton Mayor, Allen Lipsmeyer, calls it “an act of love.”Little Rock pastors push for more people at the midterm polls
+Morrilton Mayor, Allen Lipsmeyer, calls it “an act of love.”Arkansans look forward to Monday’s $625 Powerball jackpot

 “We step out of the box here in Morrilton, we do things different than anybody else,” Lipsmeyer said.